madiganz/gogrep/README.md

 - -cs - Perform case-sensitive search.
 Default is false.
 - -p - Number of parallel workers to use.
 Default is 4.
 Specify 1 for sequential processing.
 - -v - Output all lines that match the search pattern

+## Testing
+### Build and Run
+#### On Windows
+From inside ./gogrep/ - go build -o filegenerator.exe .\filegenerator

+To run - ./filegenerator.exe

+#### On Linux
+Follow similar pattern as for gogrep.exe

+This will create multiple files in a ./test directory that can be used to test the performance of the file searcher.